zoriya/Kyoo/README.md

 ## Development & Build

-To develop for Kyoo, you will need the .NET 5.0 SDK, node & npm for the webapp and cmake & gcc for the transcoder.
+To develop for Kyoo, you will need the .NET 5.0 SDK and node & npm for the webapp.
+If you want to build the transcoder, you will also need a cmake compatible environement.
-You will also need a running postgresql instance with a user named `kyoo` (you can create a user with this command: ```sudo -u postgres createuser -d kyoo```)

 To run the development server, simply open the .sln file with your favorite C# IDE (like Jetbrain's Rider or Visual Studio) and press run or you can use the CLI and use the ```dotnet run -p Kyoo``` command.
 To pack the application, run the ```dotnet publish -c Release -o <build_path> Kyoo``` command.
 This will build the server, the webapp and the transcoder and output files in the <build_path> directory.

+If you want, you can build kyoo without it's transcoder by running ```dotnet build '-p:SkipTranscoder=true'```.
+You are now responsible of bringing a transcoder dynamic library at the build location.
+If you don't bring one, the transcoder won't be available.

+You can also disable the webapp build by running ```dotnet build '-p:SkipWebApp=true'```.
+Those two options can be combined by running ```dotnet build '-p:SkipTranscoder=true;SkipWebApp=true'```

 ## Plugins